Voting by Absentee Ballot

 There are two ways to vote an absentee ballot before any election:

 - You can vote “in-person absentee” by casting your ballot at the Zeidler Municipal Building located at 841 N. Broadway before the election.
 In-person absentee voting begins Monday, October 20th and ends at 7:00 p.m. on October 31st (no weekends).
-In-Person Absentee Voting will be held in the Zeidler Municipal Building.
 Registered voters, please enter on Market Street, voters needing to register, please enter on Broadway.
 Hours are 8:00 a.m. to 7:00 p.m.
 Monday through Friday.

-- You can vote a “by mail” absentee, where you submit a request for an absentee ballot, a ballot is mailed to you and you vote and mail back your absentee ballot in a postage-paid reply envelope.
-Requests to receive an absentee ballot by mail must be received by 5:00 p.m. on the Thursday before an election.
+- You can vote a “by mail” absentee, where you submit a request for an absentee ballot, along with a copy of your Voter ID* and a ballot is mailed to you and you vote and mail back your absentee ballot in a postage-paid reply envelope.
+Requests to receive an absentee ballot by mail must be received by 5:00 p.m. on Thursday, October 30th.
 Absentee ballots that are postmarked by Election Day and received in the Election Commission office by 4:00 p.m. on the Friday after any election, will be counted if all other absentee ballot requirements are met.

 A qualified voter may choose to vote an absentee ballot for: